diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Using the Job Configuration
 You can set arbitrary `key-value pairs` in the job configuration using the various setter methods on Configuration (or JobConf in the old MapReduce API).
 This is very useful when you need to pass `a small piece of metadata` to your tasks.

 In the task, you can retrieve the data from the configuration returned by Context’s getConfiguration() method.
 (In the old API, it’s a little more involved: override the configure() method in the Mapper or Reducer and use a getter method on the JobConf object passed in to retrieve the data.
-It’s very common to store the data in an instance field so it can be used in the map() or reduce() method???)
+It’s very common to store the data in an instance field so it can be used in the map() or reduce() method)

 Usually a primitive type is sufficient to encode your metadata, but for arbitrary objects you can either handle the serialization yourself (if you have an existing mechanism for turning objects to strings and back) or use Hadoop’s **Stringifier** class.
 The DefaultStringifier uses Hadoop’s serialization framework to serialize objects.

 You shouldn’t use this mechanism for transferring more than `a few kilobytes of data`, because it can put pressure on the memory usage in MapReduce components.
 The job configuration is always read `by the client, the application master, and the task JVM`, and each time the configuration is read, `all of its entries are read into memory`, even if they are not used.

 #### Distributed Cache
 Rather than serializing side data in the job configuration, `it is preferable to distribute datasets using Hadoop’s distributed cache mechanism`.
-This provides a service for copying files and archives to the task nodes in time for the tasks to use them when they run.
-To save network bandwidth, files are normally copied to any particular node once per job.
+This provides a service for copying files and archives to the task nodes in time for the tasks to use them when they run. `To save network bandwidth, files are normally copied to any particular node once per job`.

 For tools that use GenericOptionsParser (this includes many of the programs in this book; see “GenericOptionsParser, Tool, and ToolRunner” on page 148), you can specify the files to be distributed as a comma-separated list of URIs as the argument to the `-files` option.
-Files can be on the local filesystem, on HDFS, or on another Hadoopreadable filesystem (such as S3).
+Files can be on the local filesystem, on HDFS, or on another Hadoop-readable filesystem (such as S3).
 If no scheme is supplied, then the files are assumed to be local.
 (This is true even when the default filesystem is not the local filesystem.)
 You can also copy archive files (JAR files, ZIP files, tar files, and gzipped tar files) to your tasks using the `-archives` option; these are `unarchived on the task node`.
 The `-libjars` option will add JAR files to the classpath of the mapper and reducer tasks.
 This is useful if you haven’t bundled library JAR files in your job JAR file.